atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 J
 'He ashed her why she loade herseff •uneasy about Lumley, who was nothing to her.
 $
-“Yes, but he is, ” Said isle, hastily Then, finking at once, into her form'^r dejection, added, — “Oh! brother! yost “cannot think how he has used me.”
+“Yes, but he is, " Said isle, hastily Then, finking at once, into her form'^r dejection, added, — “Oh! brother! yost “cannot think how he has used me."
 ••
 1
-“My fears are confirmed then, ” re
+“My fears are confirmed then, " re
 9
 plied he — - “poor, dear, unhappy girl!
 “— But tell me, Fanny, what has he “done— — me, you Shall never “want a friend to. vindicate yoiir cause.